hiimvikash/DSA-EndGame/02.  Algorithms/07. Searching & Sorting/06. Find Missing & Repetating Ele/README.md

 2. Traverse the input array arr[], and do following for each arr[i]
 3. if(temp[arr[i]] == 0) temp[arr[i]] = 1;
 4. if(temp[arr[i]] == 1) output "arr[i]" //repeating
-5. Traverse temp[] and output the array element having value as 0 (This is the missing element)
+5. Traverse temp[] 1 to N and output the array element having value as 0 (This is the missing element)

 - **Time Complexity: O(n) Auxiliary Space: O(n)**